lonycell/grafana.v7/docs/sources/alerting/notifications.md

 Recipient | Allows you to override the Slack recipient.
 You must either provide a channel Slack ID, a user Slack ID, a username reference (@&lt;user&gt;, all lowercase, no whitespace), or a channel reference (#&lt;channel&gt;, all lowercase, no whitespace).
 Icon emoji | Provide an emoji to use as the icon for the bot's message.
 Ex :smile:
 Icon URL | Provide a URL to an image to use as the icon for the bot's message.
-Mention Users | Optionally mention one or more users in the Slack notification sent by Grafana.
+Mention Users | Optionally mention one or more users in the Slack notification sent by ThingSPIN.
 You have to refer to users, comma-separated, via their corresponding Slack IDs (which you can find by clicking the overflow button on each user's Slack profile).
-Mention Groups | Optionally mention one or more groups in the Slack notification sent by Grafana.
+Mention Groups | Optionally mention one or more groups in the Slack notification sent by ThingSPIN.
 You have to refer to groups, comma-separated, via their corresponding Slack IDs (which you can get from each group's Slack profile URL).
 Mention Channel | Optionally mention either all channel members or just active ones.
-Token | If provided, Grafana will upload the generated image via Slack's file.upload API method, not the external image destination.
+Token | If provided, ThingSPIN will upload the generated image via Slack's file.upload API method, not the external image destination.

 If you are using the token for a slack bot, then you have to invite the bot to the channel you want to send notifications and add the channel to the recipient field.